nikolay-turpitko/me-gitpages-hugo/about-me/content/recent projects/taxi.md

 +++

-## Taxi Moment

 <http://taximoment.ru/>

+Sources are in the private repository.

-This was a project of my former colleague, who asked me to help him with Android application for booking taxi cabs in Moscow.
+This was a project of [my former colleague](https://ua.linkedin.com/in/alexander-larionov-61536764/en), who asked me to help him with
+Android application for booking taxi cabs in Moscow.

 I implemented:

-- web/mobile app for booking taxi cabs,
+- web/mobile app for booking taxi cabs (not the whole website above, only part for user to book a cab),
 - back-end service for this web/mobile app,
 - prototype of mobile app for drivers (didn't make it into production).

-### Web/Android/iOS app with Apache Cordova, jQuery and Dojo
+## Web/Android/iOS app with Apache Cordova, jQuery and Dojo

 Here is how it looks [in the browser](http://taximoment.ru/mobile/?lang=ru&theme=Custom&sprut-url=http://momenttaxi1.appspot.com) and [at the Google Play](https://play.google.com/store/apps/details?id=ru.taximoment.cab).